 Character class tests and conversion —

 Dummy functions —

-If you create your own custom I/O driver blocks, you should use only C functions supported by Simulink Desktop Real-Time software.
-Functions that use the operating system are not supported by Simulink Desktop Real-Time.
-This includes functions from vendor-supplied driver libraries for the operating system, which are also not supported.
+If you create your own custom I/O driver blocks, use only C functions that Simulink Desktop Real-Time supports.
+Simulink Desktop Real-Time does not support functions that use the operating system.
+This category includes functions from vendor-supplied driver libraries for the operating system, which are also not supported.